Money burning: Canada

-Euro Zone
+Eurozone

 According to the European Commission's Recommendation dated 22 March 2010, "Member states must not prohibit or punish the complete destruction of small quantities of Euro coins or notes when this happens in private.
 However they must prohibit the unauthorised destruction of large amounts of Euro coins or notes."
 Also, "Member states must not encourage the mutilation of Euro notes or coins for artistic purposes, but they are required to tolerate it.
 Mutilated coins or notes should be considered unfit for circulation."

 The European Union defines "falsifying or fraudulently altering money in any way" as a crime.
 Also, according to the EU ruling 1210/2010, "all money that is unfit for circulation must be delivered to the relevant national authority".
 EU countries must remove the currency from circulation and reimburse the holder", no matter what the country of issue.

 The European Central Bank has established that "Member states may refuse to reimburse Euro money that has been deliberately rendered unfit for circulation, or where it has been caused by a process that would predictably have led to the money becoming unfit.
 The exception to this is money collected for charitable purposes, such as coins thrown into a fountain".
 The ECB legal department also states "the ECB will refuse to replace money that has been stamped for advertising purposes".

 The European Union provides an obligation at the community level to retire "neutralized" notes from circulation, or those rendered unfit for security systems.